vishvAsa/vedAH/meta/articles/keith/3_VEDIC_RITUAL/19_RITES_ANCILLARY_TO_THE_SACRIFICE/3_Taboos.md

 x.
 186.

 'AGS. i.
 17. 12, 16; 18.
 5; GDS. xx.
 5. For Greek parallels see Cook, Zeus, i.
 28-5, 98.
-For peculiarities of arrange- ment of hair as characteristic of tribes and families cf. Ridgeway, Anthropo-
+For peculiarities of arrangement of hair as characteristic of tribes and families cf. Ridgeway, Anthropo-

 20 [8.0.8.
 31]

 logical Essays presented to E. B. Tylor, p.
-305; Hillebrandt, Ritual- litteratur, pp. 7, 8.
+305; Hillebrandt, Rituallitteratur, pp. 7, 8.
 For the soul in the hair, see Hopkins, Origin of Religion, pp. 116 ff.

 • Oldenberg, Rel. des Veda', p.
 426. 1ŚB. iii.
 1. 2.
 1; MS. iii.
 6. 2. *AGS, iv, 6.
 4.